 Notices of meetings may be served on members personally, or by post, fax or e-mail.
 Delivery of a notice is deemed to have been effected if despatched and properly addressed.
 There is no requirement to effect a delivery if a member has not provided a proper address.

 Board of Directors

-The Board comprises eleven Directors with two elected from each NSW, Victoria, QLD, SA, and WA and one from Tasmania.
+The Board comprises seven Directors with at least one elected from each of the States – NSW, Victoria, QLD, SA, WA and Tasmania.

 In the event there is no representative from a particular State to fill a vacancy, that vacancy may be filled by a candidate from another State.
 The Board may at any time appoint any representative as a Director to fill a casual vacancy so long as this occurs outside a period of three months before an annual election.
 Persons elected to fill a causal vacancy must stand for election at the next annual meeting.

 Only A members may nominate and second, and vote for Directors.

 Directors may be removed at any time by resolution passed in general meeting.